 Zopa review updated December 24th, 2020 

 Zopa makes borrowers pay a fee so lenders don’t have to but if you decide you want to exit your investment early, the following fees apply:

-One way to avoid these fees is to simply turn off your reinvestment instructions so when borrowers repay loans early, which they often do, you will be able to withdraw the money from your account fee free.
+One way to avoid these fees is to simply turn off your reinvestment instructions so when borrowers repay loans early, which they often do, you will be able to withdraw the money from your account for free.

 This is how you disable reinvestment from your main Summary page:

 - Click the small arrow next to the account you want to change: